Request Further Information

 Hemospray is a proprietary mineral blend powder developed specifically for endoscopic hemostasis.
 It contains no human or animal proteins or botanicals and has no known allergens.
 Hemospray is metabolically inert and deemed nontoxic, systemically or otherwise.
 Over the years, similar materials have been used by the military for topical battlefield hemostasis applications.

-In three steps you can deploy Hemospray to treat nonvariceal GI bleeds.
+In three steps you can deploy Hemospray to treat nonvariceal upper GI bleeds.

 1. Activate the C02 cartridge

 An ease of use comparison was made for 79 patient treatments in a postmarket clinical registry and Hemospray was determined to be comparable to or easier than administration of other hemostasis treatment modalities.